project-ida/notes/Deep strong coupling.md

 and noting that $i$ in $\sigma_i$ means that this operator only acts on TLS number $i$ .

 When written in the way, each state can now be described in terms of 3 numbers $|n, j, m\rangle$ where $j$ describes the total pseudo angular momentum number (which is conserved) and $m$ describes the z component of the total pseudo angular momentum (which can change).
-This notation allows us to conveniently describe situations where excitations are "delocalised" among the TLS and by far the most significant kind of delocalised states are called  "Dicke states".
-These Dicke states have the largest $j_{\max} = N/2$.
-The states are symmetric in the sense that if you swap any of the TLS around, the state remains unchanged.
+This notation allows us to conveniently describe situations where excitations are "delocalised" among the TLS.
+By far the most significant kind of delocalised states are called  "Dicke states" which have the largest $j=j_{\max} = N/2$.
+Dicke states are symmetric in the sense that if you swap any of the TLS around, the state remains unchanged.
 For example, consider a single excitation in 4 TLS - the Dicke state looks like:

 $$
 \Psi_0 = \frac{1}{\sqrt{4}}\left(| 0, +, -, -, - \rangle + | 0, -, +, -, - \rangle + | 0, -, -, +, - \rangle + | 0, -, -, -, + \rangle \right)
 $$

+Notice that if you swap any two TLS, the state looks the same.

-This state can instead be described by $j_{\max}= 4/2  = 2$ and $m = 1\times 1/2 + 3\times -1/2 =-1$
+The above state can instead be described by $j_{\max}= 4/2  = 2$ and $m = 1\times 1/2 + 3\times -1/2 =-1$
 $$
 \Psi_0 = |0,2,-1>
 $$

-Dicke states with $j=j_{\max}$ are most significant because of the acceleration properties that these Dicke states offer; something people often describe as superradiance.
-We can start to get a sense of where the super comes from by looking at the action of the [ladder operators](https://en.wikipedia.org/wiki/Ladder_operator#Angular_momentum) $J_{+}$ and $J_{-}$ which raise and lower the $m$ value like this:
+Dicke states with $j=j_{\max}$ are significant because of the acceleration properties that these Dicke states offer; something people often describe as superradiance.
+We can start to get a sense of where the super comes from by looking at the action of the [ladder operators](https://en.wikipedia.org/wiki/Ladder_operator#Angular_momentum) $J_{+}$ and $J_{-}$ which excite and de-excite TLS.
+This causes a raising and lowering of the $m$ value like this:

 $$
 J_+ |n, j, m\rangle  =  \sqrt{j(j + 1) - m(m + 1)} |n, j, m + 1\rangle